Economic Knowledge

 We take pride in our ability to skilfully manage the construction stage of complex projects through an efficient, co-ordinated delivery process, within ambitious programmes.
 Our people are key to this process: we retain the same project lead between the planning and construction stages, ensuring continuity of vision and knowledge.

 Our knowledge of a wide range of construction techniques allows us to adapt our designs to respond to particular project pressures, such as programme, and the availability of materials and labour.
-We have a strong history in the use of prefabricated systems and technologies, which can benefit both the quality of the built project and the programme.
+O’Mahony Pike Architects has a longstanding commitment to building sustainably, and we have a strong history in the use of prefabricated systems and technologies, which can benefit both the quality of the built project and the programme, while achieving sustainability targets.

 We are proactive and progressive in our use of systems and technology to effectively manage the building process, and have rigorous drawing, coordination and inspection regimes, which are beneficial to both the design team and the client in terms of programme, budget and effective use of resources.